/story/198898/the-sea-s-gentle-ledger/toc

 Around her, Haesong sorts itself by age, class and gender as neatly as any account book.
 Fishermen and merchants bargain over prices.
 Shopkeepers watch the road.
 Mothers calculate futures they may never see.
 A stranger’s name matters.
 A widow’s reputation matters even more.
 One wrong choice can stain more thoroughly than ink.

-Into this tide of small, necessary compromises move the people who will shape Hye-Won’s days: a quiet musician with calloused hands and careful silences, a girl who feels the world too sharply to stay in the place allotted to her, neighbours whose kindness is sometimes genuine and sometimes a form of accounting.
+Into this tide of small, necessary compromises move the people who will shape Hye-Won’s days: a quiet musician with calloused hands and careful silences, a girl who feels the world too sharply to stay in the place allotted to her, and neighbours whose kindness is sometimes genuine and sometimes a form of accounting.
+In Haesong, affection can be practical, loyalty can be costly, and the smallest mercies are often the ones that keep a life from splitting down the middle.

 BOOKMARK